Gerrit Viljoen: Political career

 In 1974, he succeeded Andries Treurnicht as chair of the Broederbond, an influential organisation of Afrikaners, of which almost all South African government ministers of the time were members.

 In 1979, he was appointed Administrator-General of South West Africa, and in 1980 joined the government of P. W. Botha as Minister of Education.

+In the 1989 South African general election, he was elected to the House of Assembly of South Africa in Vanderbijlpark constituency.
 In 1989, he became Minister of Constitutional Development in the government of F. W. de Klerk.
 As a senior ideologue and spokesman of the National Party, he investigated several constitutional models for a "new South Africa", and took part in the first official negotiations with the African National Congress in May 1990 after the release of political prisoners including Nelson Mandela.
 During the CODESA negotiations he championed the idea of "group rights", differentiating them from "individual rights", and saw them as a way to entrench the rights of South African groups, including the white minority.
 He retired from politics and government in 1992 for reasons of health.

 Gerrit Viljoen was the father of seven children.